Caltech-IPAC/firefly/docs/fftools-overview.md

 Firefly tools also allows you to get expand certain components and get events back with certain actions happen.

- - You can add context menus for when a user selects a box, line, circle, highlights a point.
+ - You can [add context menus](#adding-context-extensions-to-fits-viewer) for when a user selects a box, line, circle, highlights a point.
- - You can get events from these context menus.
- - You can get events from any overlay data plotted on the FITS Viewer.
+ - You can [get events](#getting-events) from these context menus and from any overlay data plotted .